-Find out about the different exam formats that will be used for Semester 2, 2020.
+Find out about the different formats that are used for University of Melbourne exams

 How online exams work

 First, you need to know when your exams will be.
 Your exam timetable will display a set exam start time (eg 10am) and end time (eg 12pm).
 You will have a set period of time to complete your exam (eg two hours).
 You will only have access to the exam in the LMS during the scheduled time slot.
 If your exam has reading time, this will be listed in your individual exam timetable (eg 15 minutes).
 Reading time is built into the duration of the exam.

 During your exam, questions may be multiple choice, short or long answer.
 Some exams may require you to upload written material, or you may be supervised while taking your exam via Zoom.
 See exam formats for more information.

 At the end of the exam, you will submit your exam via the LMS.
 Please see exam formats for more information on the submission process for your exam.
 Exam submissions can be made up to 30 minutes after the exam due time in the LMS, to ensure students experiencing technical issues are not locked out of the system at due time.
 However, this late submission period cannot be used as additional exam time.
 The Subject Coordinator may request evidence of technical issues or a late penalty may apply.
 See exam formats for more information.